-Whenever you start to build a new workflow, you need to choose a trigger that sets everything in motion.
-You can probably remember a trigger or two, but did you know there are a total of 10 triggers that can start a variety of workflows?
+When you build a new automation workflow, you need to choose a trigger that sets everything in motion.
+There are 10 types of triggers in MailerLite.
+Let's see how they work!

-This option is available for all triggers, apart from the date and custom field update triggers.
+The “Repeat workflow” option is available for all triggers, except for the date and custom field update triggers.
 For these 2 options, subscribers can be triggered more than once by default (but only after 24 hours).
-We’ve set it like this so subscribers can receive your email every year from the moment you activate the workflow.
+This is popular automation workflows such as anniversaries and birthdays can trigger every year automatically.

 Before diving into specific triggers and how to use them, read our guide about email automation if you want to understand automation better!

 It’s great for when you have a signup form for a specific interest group or when your form allows subscribers to self-select several groups.
-Now you can send targeted messages to each group and fine-tune your sales funnel.
+Now you can send targeted email messages to each group and fine-tune your sales funnel.

 Note: Subscribers that belong to an excluded group won't be triggered in the automation, even when they join the trigger's group.
 You can read more about excluding subscribers from workflows here.

-The example above shows the most common workflow, which is to send a welcome email when subscribers join your newsletter.
+The example above shows the most common workflow, which is to send a welcome email used for onboarding when subscribers join your newsletter.

 Another example to use this email trigger is when you’re hosting a webinar.
 You’d create a separate signup form for your upcoming webinar.
 Each person that signs up and completes the double opt-in will be automatically added to a group “Webinar signups.”